jkominek/adcstudy/data/NOTES-mcp3008.md

 worse hammer background, but the sdev is lowered slightly. seems to be consistent with putting a capacitor on things? leakage?

+mcp3008_3V3_3V3_12750Hz_resistor_2870tf,1pF_mic5366@2V
+  * hammer peak 543
+  * hammer background
+    * mean 10.34 sdev 1.45
+  * keystick peak 730s
+  * keystick background
+    * mean 105.25 sdev 1.36

+basically just worse than not having the resistor there.

+mcp3008_3V3_3V3_12750Hz_resistor_2870tf,47pF,NP0_mic5366@2V
+  * hammer peak 542
+  * hammer background
+    * mean 9.94 sdev 1.23
+  * keystick peak 720s
+  * keystick background
+    * mean 105.09 sdev 1.14

+that's an across the board improvement from 1pF, and close to being in the ballpark of having no capacitor there. backgrounds are a smidge lower, but the noise is a smidge higher.

+mcp3008_3V3_3V3_12750Hz_resistor_2870tf,100pF_mic5366@2V
+  * hammer peak 542
+  * hammer background
+    * mean 9.77 sdev 1.02
+  * keystick peak 700s
+  * keystick background
+    * mean 103.87 sdev 1.02

+alright, that's actually better than the original no-capacitor version. what about more capacitance?

+mcp3008_3V3_3V3_12750Hz_resistor_1800,tps717@1.9V
+  * hammer peak 359
+  * hammer background
+    * mean 7.73 sdev 0.94
+  * keystick peak 480s
+  * keystick background
+    * mean 69.88 sdev 0.87

+backgrounds are slightly higher than when we used the 1800 with a MIC5366, but the noise is lower. generally pretty nice looking signal.

+mcp3008_3V3_3V3_12750Hz_resistor_2870tf_tps717@1.9V
+  * hammer peak 571
+  * hammer background
+    * mean 13.15 sdev 1.27
+  * keystick peak 755ish
+  * keystick background
+    * mean 111.32 sdev 2.02

+bunch of unpleasant noisy spikes on the keystick channel. weird. peaks are where we'd expect them based on the previous channel, and the change in gain. background increase is worse than expected. keystick sdev isn't too surprising considering the strange spikes. they're not nearly as bad in the background region that i sampled, either.

+mcp3008_3V3_3V3_12750Hz_resistor_2870tf,100pF_tps717@1.9V
+  * hammer peak 571
+  * hammer background
+    * mean 12.64 sdev 0.96
+  * keystick peak
+  * keystick background
+    * mean 110.21 sdev 1.10

+having trouble with the keystick signal, it dropped out some here, but we continued to see the strange noise in the interference file for the keystick. i wonder if i've got some wiring issue with it. mostly interested in the hammer signal, so i'm just going to keep going.

+100pF of capacitance seems to have reduced background and brought the noise down quite a bit. peak shape on the hammer strikes remains distinct, so i'm not worried about filtering at 100pF. let's see how 1nF does.

+mcp3008_3V3_3V3_12750Hz_resistor_2870tf,1nF_tps717@1.9V
+  * hammer peak 569
+  * hammer background
+    * mean 12.55 sdev 0.57
+  * keystick peak
+  * keystick background
+    * mean 110.18 sdev 0.50

+easily the cleanest signal yet. peaks still seem distinct but look kind of "idealized". i wouldn't be surprised if at 10nF they begin to lose their shape.

+so, ok, 1nF of filtering is reasonable for this signal. if we could get a peak to background ratio of 569:7 or so (81:1) with this kind of sdev, i think i'd be satisfied.

+that hammer background of 12.55 is (12.55/1023)*1.9V = 23.3mV
+with a gain of 2870, that represents (23.3mV)/2870 = 8.118 microamp
+leaking through the phototransistor. our best ever (mcp6l04 w/1800 gain) corresponded to 4.34 microamp through the phototransistor.

+based on figure 9 of the CNY70 datasheet, we'd be seeing 4-8 microamp of current if Vce were 5V, and the reflective card was ~7.5 to 10mm away. we're at a lower Vce (1.3V to 3.3V, depending), and our target for the hammer at least is quite a bit further away.

+the fig9 collector current seems to be asymptotically approaching 4uA, suggesting that that might be the intrinsic dark current of the device, at 5V Vce. certainly that's the absolute best we've ever seen, so it doesn't seem out of the question.

+so can we drain 4uA off of the signal, to balance that out? looks pretty easy with the TIA's, we put a high value (500k?) resistor between the signal and ground, and that should trickle 4uA out, which will force the amp to adjust. they've certainly got the head room for it.

+but then we've got to duplicate that noise filtering effect with one of the opamps. ideally a cheap one.